 Adult Counselor Application Requirements: We are always in need of adults (both men and women) to assist with running the camp.
 There are two requirements for adults who attend.
 Everyone must submit an adult application and the background check form.
-The following links provide the required information: Adult Application This document is under development
+The following links provide the required information: 2017 Michigan Youth Camp Adult Application-1 and Adult Image Release

 Click on the links below to save or print additional information about the Youth Trout Camp.

 • 2017 MI TU Youth Trout Camp Rules: This document is under development